 If you think that there isn’t much of a difference between different camshafts since they all have to be in a 1:2 ratio with the crankshaft — stop right there.

-Performance camshafts differ from regular camshafts, and it all comes down to timing.
+Performance camshafts differ from regular units, and it all comes down to timing.

 The longer the intake valves are open, the more time you have to force air into the combustion chamber.
 The more air you get in there, the more force you can generate with each explosion.